JANHMS/REST-API-Flask/README.md

 # REST-API-Flask

-This is a simple RESTAPI Application build with the lightweight framework flask.
+This is a simple RESTful Application build with the lightweight framework flask.
-Is is an application which follows the basics of CRUD.
+In is an application basics of CRUD are implemented.

+* Create
+* Read
+* Update
+* Delete

 It was used to understand and learn RESTful Applications.

-However this is replcaed by GQL designed Web Applications, which I later in another project also implmented with ruby on rails in the BE.
+However this is more and more replcaed by GQL designed Web Applications, which I implmented later in another project with ruby on rails in the BE.